“I’m ashamed to eat my fill, and when I see and read about what happens in this vile world, it’s impossible for me not to be revolted”

 (from a letter dated the 28th of November, 1970)

-Tomasi’s spiritual questioning inspired such works as Don Juan de Manara – lyrical drama after the mystic poet Oscar de L. Milosz, L’Atlantide – lyrical and choreographic drama after the novel by Pierre Benoît, the 1st Symphony (l’Apocalypse), the Requiem for Peace, but also, in clearly more contemporary language, the Concerto for Violon (The Journey of Ulysses).
+Tomasi’s existential questioning inspired has already inspired him such works as: Don Juan de Manara – lyrical drama after the mystic poet Oscar de L. Milosz, L’Atlantide – lyrical and choreographic drama after the novel by Pierre Benoît, the 1st Symphony (l’Apocalypse), the Requiem for Peace.

-This stylistic renewal characterizes all of his activist works: In Praise of Folly, Nuclear Era – a satirical, lyrical and choreographic work after Erasmus, text written by Daniel Mesguich, The Silence of the Sea – lyrical drama after the narrative of Vercors on the Résistance, The Third World Symphony – after a text by Aimé Césaire, The Song for Vietnam – after a text of J.P.
-Sartre and a presentation of photos of Roger Pic, The Concerto for Guitar in Memory of a Murdered Poet, F.G.
-Lorca, and the “cantate profane” Return to Tipasa – after Albert Camus’ Summer.
+But it is a much more contemporary language that characterizes all his activist works: In Praise of Folly, Nuclear Era – a satirical, lyrical and choreographic work after Erasmus, text written by Daniel Mesguich, The Silence of the Sea – lyrical drama after the narrative of Vercors on the Résistance, The Third World Symphony – after a text by Aimé Césaire, The Song for Vietnam – after a text of J.P.
+Sartre and a presentation of photos of Roger Pic, his concertos for strings, including the Violin concerto (Ulysses’ journey), and the Guitar concerto in Memory of a Murdered Poet, F.G.
+Lorca.